 Drake University is accredited by the Higher Learning Commission.
 In addition, the MSCP program is housed within Drake University College of Pharmacy & Health Sciences (CPHS) that is accredited by the Accreditation Council for Pharmacy Education for its Doctor of Pharmacy program.
-The Drake MSCP program has applied for designation status with the American Psychology Association (APA) in May 2023 with a decision expected in Fall 2023.
+Drake has received American Psychological Association (APA) Prescriptive Authority Program Designation for the MS in Clinical Psychopharmacology.